Donald Danforth Plant Science Center Bioinformatics Usage Policies¶

 - The Bioinformatics storage system is a shared filesystem, so copyrighted materials that do not allow sharing should not be stored on this system.

-- File transfer via SFTP can be done using the login server (apollo).
+- File transfer via SFTP can be done using the login server (stargate).
 All other file transfer activity should be done on the dedicated file transfer server (chronos), or by submitting a job or interactive session request to the HTCondor cluster.

 - Prohibited activities